ABOUT

 My theoretical orientation

-My theoretical orientation to the material and ecological basis of knowing-as-doing (in contrast with social, affective, or cognitive theories learning) reflects anti-cognitivist James Gibson‘s ecological approach to perception as an activity that is entirely contingent on the material and in-the-world affordances of environments, substances, and physical phenomena, which he distinguished from, the still dominant, neuro-centric (i.e., cognitivist) paradigms of learning as a mental and machine-like processes of rote memorization of acquired knowledge.
-More critically, this orientation also calls attention to forms of physically applied, practice-based, materially/environmentally contingent, and authentically situated learning that are profoundly inconvenient for our informationcentric and increasingly algorithmic notions of learning suited to ‘fast-credentialing.’
+My theoretical orientation begins and ends with the material and ecological basis of practice, in contrast with the indirectly acquired, and second-hand knowledge that underwrites cognitivist notions of learning as mere informational accrual.
+My orientation is heavily influenced by anti-cognitivist James Gibson‘s ecological approach to perception as an activity that is contingent on the material and in-the-world affordances of environments, substances, and physical phenomena.
+I follow Gibson’s lead in challenging what he termed the ‘mentalist’ (i.e., ‘mind over matter’) orientation to, still dominant, neuro-centric (i.e., cognitivist) paradigms of learning and perception as a purely mental and machine-like processes of informational ‘accrual.’
+Accordingly, my focus on affordances, reflects a concern with the in-the-world contingencies of applied, practice-based learning and knowing-as-doing that has proven inconvenient for the informationcentric and increasingly algorithmic paradigms of educating that have proven so compatible with increasingly automated ‘fast-credentialing’ schemes.

-Building on my over 30 years of teaching at the secondary, post-secondary, graduate, and professional/trade education, I have directly observed the negative consequences of increasingly automated, algorithmic, screen-biassed, and ‘hands-off’ agendas for institutional education.
-Paradoxically, the argument that these technologically determinist educational programs are, somehow, more ‘innovative’ and ‘accessible’ than the more applied practice of doing-as-knowing/know-how, relies on contested and regressively cognitivist notions of teaching as transmission and curriculum as content that also underwrite the equally dubious premises of so-called machine ‘learning’ and the algorithmic turn in education, communications, and labour.
+Building on my over 30 years of teaching at the secondary, post-secondary, graduate, and professional/trade education, I have directly observed the overwhelmingly negative consequences of increasingly automated, algorithmic, screen-biased, and ‘hands-off’ paradigms of institutional education.
+Paradoxically, the argument that these technologically determinist educational programs are, somehow, more ‘innovative’ or ‘accessible’ or ‘inclusive’ than more applied practices of learning “with and through” (Ingold, 2013) in-the-world environments and materials maintains contested and regressively cognitivist paradigms of teaching as transmission and curriculum as content that also underwrites the equally dubious premises of so-called machine ‘learning’ and the pernicious conceits of the algorithmic turn in education, communications, and labour.

 Current scholarship

-My current publications and research examine the indirectly acquired educational ‘products’ associated with transactional, customer-service paradigms of educating contribute to the erasure of forms of experiential, directly acquired, tacit, and materially contingent learning that are authentically situated in real environments, with real tools, overseen by actually expert human (real) practitioners.
-I argue that the consequences of this ordering of indirectly ‘acquired’ information-centric content over authentically situated and directly experiential and practice-based learning, constitutes, what I have termed, “educational artifice,” which is to say, quite literally, the pretence of educating that de-skills learners, learning, and teachers through the imposition of unregulated algorithmic technologies that are premised on theft, labour violation, and environmental destruction.
+My current publications and research examine the indirectly acquired educational products associated with transactional, customer-service paradigms of educating contributes to the erasure of forms of tacit, and materially contingent learning that is authentically situated in real environments, with real tools, overseen by actually expert human practitioners, involving real and tangible resources.
+I argue that the consequences of the regressive ordering of indirectly ‘acquired’ informational ‘content’ over authentically situated and directly experiential and practice-based learning, constitutes, what I have termed, “Educational Artifice.”
+By Educational Artifice, I refer to the increasingly automated pretence of educating that ultimately de-skills learners, learning, educators, and professionals through the non-voluntary and aggressive imposition of unregulated, unlawful, and environmentally destructive algorithmic technologies.

 Knowledge mobilization